-In a nutshell, this means that if you are identified as being a close contact with a Covid positive individual, then you will not be allowed to attend ANY / ALL RCSI SITES for a period of 14 days from your last contact with that person.
+If you are identified as being a close contact with a Covid positive individual and you are NOT FULLY VACCINATED, then you will not be allowed to attend ANY / ALL RCSI SITES for a period of 14 days from your last contact with that person.

 It is extremely important that you minimise your risk of becoming a close contact by strictly following the advice in relation to limiting your contacts and social distancing.
 Please note that repeated exclusions from clinical placements is likely to have an impact on your ability to achieve the learning outcomes and progress on time.